advance100/doc_webpack/webpack-options.md

 Include comments with information about the modules.

+`require(/* ./test */23)`

+Do not use this in production.

 > Default: `false`

 ### `output.library`

 If set, export the bundle as library. `output.library` is the name.

+Use this, if you are writing a library and want to publish it as single file.

 ### `output.libraryTarget`